 Courtesy Lilian Cerdeira

 “I have been trying to attract Eastern bluebirds to our yard for three years now, but was unsuccessful because of the sparrows.
 This spring I had them for one day only, and that is when I photographed this little guy.
 I’m looking forward to retirement, when I can continuously monitor the boxes and have the bluebirds stay for a while!” says Lilian Cerdeira of Rockville, Maryland.
 Learn how to keep house sparrows out of bluebird boxes.

 Bluebirds and Swallows

 “Each year, we supply mealworms and fresh water and are privileged to have many visitors and nesting birds.
 My husband whistles and they come.
 Yesterday I watched as the 4 juvenile bluebirds drank and bathed together,” says Vicky Stroupe.
-Check out super cute photos of baby birds you need to see.
+Check out more super cute photos of baby birds.

 “I love bluebirds but rarely see them in our area, so I created a habitat to encourage their nesting.
 This year I succeeded and a beautiful pair moved in and stayed.
 This photo was taken this spring as they first visited,” says Carmen Macuga.
 Discover the best place for a bluebird house.